diemol/bulk-upload-slack-emoji/README.md

+### Quick script using Selenium WebDriver that uploads emojis to a Slack workspace

+Before running the script, you should configure Chrome and ChromeDriver to execute the WebDriver script.
+More information can be seen here: http://chromedriver.chromium.org/getting-started

 1. Go to a page like https://slackmojis.com/, and download the ones you'd like into a separate directory.
 1. Set the following environment variables: